 Even though Harry knew about the asymmetric Maxwell-Boltzmann distribution, he was surprised to see the distribution emerge from the simple rules he had programmed.
-Since he had himself programmed the rules, he was convinced that this stable distribution does indeed emerge from these rules.
+Since he had programmed the rules, he had faith that this stable distribution does indeed emerge.
 Harry tried several different initial conditions and all of them resulted in this distribution.
-He now believed that this distribution was not the result of a specific set of initial conditions, but that any gas, no matter how the particle speeds were initialized, would attain this stable distribution 5.
-In this way, the StarLogoT model served as an experimental laboratory where the distribution could be "discovered."
-This type of experimental laboratory is not easily (if at all) reproducible outside of the computer-modeling environment.
+He was now starting to believe that this distribution was not the result of a specific set of initial conditions, but that any gas, no matter how the particles' speeds were initialized, would attain this stable distribution.
+In this way, the NetLogo model served as an experimental laboratory where the distribution could be "discovered."
+This type of experimental laboratory is not easily (if at all) reproducible in a physical experimental setup outside of a computer-based-modeling environment.

 But there remained several puzzles for Harry.
 Though he believed that the Maxwell-Boltzmann distribution emerged from his rules, he still did not see why they emerged.
-And he still did not understand how these observations squared with his mathematical knowledge - how could the average speed change when the average energy was constant?
+And he still did not understand how these observations fit with his mathematical knowledge - how could the average speed change when the average energy was constant?